• Skip to primary navigation

 • Preheat your oven to 350 degrees Fahrenheit.
 Grease 2 donut pans well with vegetable oil.

-• In a large bowl, whisk together the gluten free flour, the granulated sugar, baking powder, cinnamon and the salt.
+• In a large bowl, whisk together the 2 cups gluten free flour, 1 cup granulated sugar, 2 teaspoons baking powder, 1 ½ teaspoons ground cinnamon and ½ teaspoon kosher salt.
 Set aside.

 • Put the 2 tablespoons of butter or vegan baking stick in a small heat safe bowl.